WebOrigami/docs/content/pattern/interface.md

 m.get("post1.md"); // "This is **post 1**."
 ```

+One thing that makes `Map` more interesting than an array-of-arrays is that `Map` is much faster at finding a given key and the value associated with it.
+Another point that’s vital for our purposes is that `Map` is a class whose members can be overridden.

 ## Map as an interface

 We can co-opt `Map` into working as a general-purpose interface for accessing information stored elsewhere.

 Specifically, we can subclass `Map` to create a custom class that looks and works just like `Map` but is backed by other data.
-The `Map` class happens to come with built-in storage — but we are going to completely ignore that!
+The `Map` class happens to come with built-in storage — but we just ignore that.

 That is, we will use `Map` as an _interface_: a defined set of consistently-named methods and properties that meet specific expectations.
 Any code written to work with `Map` will automatically work with our custom subclasses without modification.